-(c) Business combinations and noncontrolling interests
+(d) Business combinations and noncontrolling interests

 The Group accounts for its business combinations using the acquisition method of accounting in accordance with ASC 805 Business Combinations.
 The cost of an acquisition is measured as the aggregate of the acquisition date fair value of the assets transferred to the sellers and liabilities incurred by the Group and equity instruments issued as well as the contingent considerations as of the acquisition date.
 Transaction costs directly attributable to the acquisition are expensed as incurred.
 Identifiable assets and liabilities acquired or assumed are measured separately at their fair values as of the acquisition date, irrespective of the extent of any noncontrolling interests.
-The excess of (i) the total costs of acquisition, fair value of the noncontrolling interests and acquisition date fair value of any previously held equity interest in the acquiree over (ii) the fair value of the identifiable tangible and intangible net assets of the acquiree is recorded as goodwill.
+The excess of (i) the total costs of acquisition, fair value of the noncontrolling interests and acquired over (ii) the fair value of the identifiable tangible and intangible net assets of the acquiree is recorded as goodwill.
 If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized directly in the consolidated statements of comprehensive income/(loss).
 During the measurement period, which can be up to one year from the acquisition date, the Group may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
 Upon the conclusion of the measurement period or final determination of the values of assets acquired or liabilities assumed, whichever comes first, any subsequent adjustments are recorded to the consolidated statements of comprehensive income/(loss).